 - Native American Grants (WIA, BIA) are available through the Wisconsin Higher Educational Aids Board and the Bureau of Indian Affairs.
 The grant amount is based on need.
 In addition to completing a FAFSA, students must also complete a separate Indian Scholarship Application which is obtained from their tribal education office for the purpose of certifying the student's degree of Indian blood.

 - Minority Retention Grant (MRG) is available to minority students who are Wisconsin residents in the second year of a two-year program, maintain a 2.0 grade point average, and meet the financial need criteria.
 Minority status is determined by the data on our system and awarded after the school year has started.
-For the academic year 2018-2019 the minimum award is $250 and the maximum award is $2,500.
+The minimum award is $250 and the maximum award is $2,500.

 - Talent Incentive Program (TIP) is designed for first-time students who are economically and/or academically disadvantaged and is a need-based program.
-For the academic year 2018-2019 the award varies from $250 to $1,800.
+The award varies from $250 to $1,800.
 Applications available at at https://dpi.wi.gov/weop/tip-grant.

 - Hearing & Visually Handicapped Student Grant is available to Wisconsin residents who are hearing impaired or visually handicapped and who also demonstrate financial need.
 Applications are available online at http://www.heab.state.wi.us/programs.html.
-The award varies from $250 to $10,000 for academic year 2018-2019.
+The award varies from $250 to $1,800.

 - Wisconsin Academic Excellence Scholarship recipients are chosen by their high schools as academic scholars.
 Students must be enrolled full time in associate degree programs and maintain a 3.0 grade point average.
 Academic Excellence Scholarship (AES) is non-need based and is $2,250 per year.

 - Wisconsin Technical Excellence Scholarship recipients are chosen by their high schools as excelling in technical skills.
-Students must be enrolled full time in associate degree programs and maintain a 3.0 grade point average.
+Students must be enrolled at least half-time in associate degree programs and maintain a 3.0 grade point average.
 Technical Excellence Scholarship (TES) is non-need based and is $2,250 per year.

 - Wisconsin Covenant Grant is a non-need based grant for students that enter into a contractual agreement with the Wisconsin Higher Educational Aids Board and graduating between 2011 and Spring 2015.
 Students must be at least half-time and complete the FAFSA and the Wisconsin Covenant Pledge and Confirmation Form.